Irek21/DeltaEncoder/README.md

 I used some functions from original implemtation https://github.com/EliSchwartz/DeltaEncoder to parse data, so I provide the copyright license in "LICENSE" file.

-See "VGG16FineTuning" repository to get acquainted to the preparation of feature extractor.
+See "VGG16FineTuning" repository to see the preparation of feature extractor.